irenechang1510/sales-analysis/promotion_analysis.md

 From the seasonal differenced ACF and PACF plot, I'm going to choose p = 1, q = 2.
 And as we've seen, d = 0

 For the seasonal order, we used seasonal differencing for the dataset, so D = 1, s = 7 since the data shows weekly periods.
-I'm going to set P = 1 and Q = 1 (PACF decays more gradual) for now -- what should be chosen here...
+I'm going to set P = 1 and Q = 1 (PACF decays more gradual) for now

 #### Fitting the model by estimating the parameters from the graphs